ChenZhongPu/data-structure-swufe/book/src/fundamentals/python.md

 num = [1, 9, 4, 2]
 ```

-Since Python is a weak-type language, you can even put items with different types in a list:
+Since Python is a weak-type (and dynamic-type) language, you can even put items with different types in a list:

 ```python
 num = ['1', 9, 'four', 2]
 ```

 But it is not recommended.
-If you need to store items with mixing types, you can resort to a `tuple`:
+If you need to store items with mixing types, you can resort to a `tuple`.
+Note that tuples are immutable, while lists are mutable.

 ```python
 # t = 'one', 9